amir-akhavans/M-files/README.md

-## Simple Project showing operating system environmet variable
+## Simple bash script printing operating system environmet variables

 This simple bash script extracts the operating system's environment variables and chooses the variables including the world `PLACEHOLDER`, also convertes the results to json format.
 The environment variables and the selected variables are seperated in different files accordingly.
 To depict the outputs distinctly, I pushed them all into this repository.